Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Related Work

 \subsection{Target-Based Spatiotemporal Calibration}

-To date, two radar spatiotemporal calibration algorithms have appeared in the literature, by Lee et al.\ \cite{lee_extrinsic_2020} and by Per\v{s}i\'{c} et al.\ \cite{persic_spatiotemporal_2021}.
-The algorithm developed by Lee et al.\ \cite{lee_extrinsic_2020} first calibrates the 2D radar-lidar spatial transform using the method of Per\v{s}i\'{c} et al.\ \cite{Persic2019_calibration}.
-As a second step, the lidar measurements are expressed in the radar reference frame and the azimuth error to distant targets is minimized to determine the temporal offset between the sensors.
-The steps are iterated to convergence to identify the temporal delay.
+To date, only two radar spatiotemporal calibration algorithms have appeared in the literature, by Lee et al.\ \cite{lee_extrinsic_2020} and by Per\v{s}i\'{c} et al.\ \cite{persic_spatiotemporal_2021}.
+The algorithm in \cite{lee_extrinsic_2020} first calibrates the 2D radar-lidar spatial transform using the method of Per\v{s}i\'{c} et al.\ \cite{Persic2019_calibration}.
+As a second step, the lidar measurements are expressed in the radar reference frame, and the azimuth error to distant targets is minimized to determine the temporal offset between the sensor data streams.
 Per\v{s}i\'{c} et al.\ \cite{persic_spatiotemporal_2021} represent the trajectory of a target moving through the fields of view of multiple sensors using a continuous-time Gaussian process model.
-This continuous-time representation allows their algorithm to jointly estimate the spatiotemporal calibration parameters by aligning the sensors' trajectories.
-Since both methods in \cite{lee_extrinsic_2020} and \cite{persic_spatiotemporal_2021} rely on known targets, they have the same limitations as the methods discussed in \Cref{sec:ext-cal-target}.
+This representation allows their algorithm to estimate the spatiotemporal calibration parameters by aligning the sensors' trajectories.
+In general, jointly determining all parameters as part of one maximum likelihood estimation problem yields superior accuracy \cite{2016_Rehder_General,persic_spatiotemporal_2021}.
+Notably, since the methods in \cite{lee_extrinsic_2020} and \cite{persic_spatiotemporal_2021} rely on known targets, they have the same limitations as the methods discussed in \Cref{sec:ext-cal-target}.